mlanza/proposal-command-syntax/README.md

   .reverse()
   .slice(0, 10);
 ```
-But that doesn't mean it's without benefit.
+But that doesn't mean its use is without benefit.
 With no bangs, it's harder to differentiate between command and query invocation.
 It reads like a chain of queries, which conceals the reality of where side effects are happening!

 Adding the bangs emphasizes the distinction.